100 Notable alumni of

 -

-Michel Bauwens is a Belgian theorist in the emerging field of peer-to-peer (P2P), a writer, and a conference speaker on the subject of technology, culture and business innovation.
-Bauwens founded the P2P Foundation, a global organization of researchers working in open collaboration in the exploration of peer production, governance, and property.
+Michel Bauwens is a Belgian political theorist, writer, and conference speaker on the subjects of technology, culture and business innovation.
+A leading thinker in the emerging field of peer-to-peer (P2P) theory, Bauwens founded the P2P Foundation, a global organization of researchers working in open collaboration in the exploration of peer production, governance, and property.
 He has authored a number of essays, including his thesis The Political Economy of Peer Production.

 -